rfbergeron/bompiler/IDEAS.md

 way; it would also make more sense for the constants to be registered when the abstract syntax tree is built, since the value and type of constants are known when the tree node is generated.

-## Scoping
-Instead of the current scheme, where we only differentiate between local and global scope, we should implement a 'scope stack' that is pushed onto with each nested block.
-There should be a function that searches for a given typeid in the stack from the top down.

-The function for making global and local entries should be condensed into a single function that just makes the entry in the scope that is on the top of the stack if it is not already present.

-Labels have their own namespace.
-Structures and unions share a namespace separate from other types of declarations, and functions and objects share a namespace.

-## Storing types
-Currently, types are stored by value.
-Types of syntax tree nodes are set by:
-- copying the type from a symbol entry, in the case of an identifier
-- copying the type from a constant declared elsewhere, in the case of literals and constants
-- copied from one of the operands, in the case of operator expressions
-- constructed, in the case of the promotion operator.

-This is convenient because it means that modifications to types that occur during the evaluation of the expression can be done easily by copying the base or child type to another tree node and modifying it as needed.

-However, it does make working with nested types more difficult.
-Nested types cannot simply be stored by value, because the storage can (or should) be arbitrarily deep (a pointer to a pointer to a pointer...), so nested type specifiers must be stored using pointers.

-This means that when cleanup occurs, nested type specifiers must be freed.
-This would require its own function `typespec_destroy` or similiar.

-However, this would become a problem when copying typespecs naively, with the equals operator.
-There would need to be a function dedicated to copying, or this functionality could be included in a `typespec_init` function.

-Even with a dedicated copy function, recursively copying certain components of type information, like linked lists and maps, would be complicated, because currently badlib does not implement copying functions, and implementing copying functions would be difficult since badlib data structures have no knowledge of what their elements are, so they cannot be easily copied.

-Copying is not necessary.
-Anytime a time needs to be assigned to a node, you can get it from one of three places:
-- we are promoting a value to a `signed int` from a narrower type, in which case we point to a constant structure
-- we are working with a constant or literal, whose type can be taken from the symbol table or destination in the case of structures and unions, or whose type has limited possibilities, in the case of integer and character constants.
-- we are doing an explicit cast, in which case the type can be constructed from the type specified, and assigned a dummy symbol
-- we are handling an identifier (either referencing the value or assigning it a new one, which may require an implicit cast) in which case we refer to the identifier's symbol entry

-No copying necessary, and dummy symbols only need to be created for explicit casts.

-## Comparing types
-The `types_compatible` function should return more than just an enum describing the compatibility of its arguments.
-It should return a struct that includes the enum already returned, in addition to a valid type that is compatible with both of the arguments.
-The returned type is needed to be able to do implicit casting and promotion.

-Arithmetic promotions may need to be separated from other conversions.

-Return types depending on whether or not the arguments are being used in an intermediate computation (and will therefore be promoted) or actually need to be assigned to a destination, in which case the

-The function(s) responsible for handling casting will be reused when handling promotion, and as such promotion will internally be considered as a specific case of implicit casting.

-## Parsing integer/character types
-Integer and character types are surprisingly complicated to parse.
-There are a couple of rules governing their specifiers:
-- each specifier can only occur once (long long does not exist in ANSI)
-- char and int are mutually exclusive
-- long and short are mutually exclusive
-- signed and unsigned are mutually exclusive
-- long and short may not occur in a specifier that includes char

-The standard lists valid combinations.
-It appears that the standard intends that the order of specifiers matters, which would make legal combinations less permissive, but much like requiring variable declarations at the beginning of the block, this is more difficult to implement than allowing them to occur in any order.

-Actually, it doesn't really make sense to have type flags for signedness, since they only get used for integers, unlike all of the other type flags, which are storage class modifiers and type qualifiers.

-So going back to SIGNED and UNSIGNED instead of INT might make sense.
-It would require a little more thought when processing integer types though.
-The above rules need to be mapped to a base type and a width.

-An integer will be passed around to the integer type checking functions, which is used to track which tokens have occurred so far in the specifier.
-Each of "short", "long", "int", "char", "signed", and "unsigned" will have their own bit in this integer.

-The function will descend into the list of specifiers, marking which ones have occurred as it goes.
-If any of the flags are set twice, the function errors.
-If any flags that may not co-occur are set, the function errors.

-Afterwards, there will be a switch statement with a case corresponding to valid combinations of flags.
-The default case will result in an error.

 ## How to evaluate types
 With only one token of lookahead, the parser cannot distinguish between an